rain0r/ampd/README.md

 ## Installation

+Gentoo users can use an [ebuild](https://github.com/rain0r/hihn-overlay/tree/master/media-sound/ampd) from my overlay.

 Download a release from [here](https://github.com/rain0r/ampd/releases) ([mirror](https://static.hihn.org/dl/ampd/)).

 Since `ampd` is distributed as a single `jar`-file, it doesn't need a traditional installation.